Gonzalez v. Google LLC

 Gonzalez v.
-Google LLC (Docket 21–1333) is a pending case at the Supreme Court of the United States which deals with the question of whether or not recommender systems are covered by liability exemptions under Section 230 of the Communications Act of 1934—which was established by the Telecommunications Act of 1996—for Internet service providers, in dealing with terrorism-related content posted by users and hosted on their servers.
+Google LLC, 598 U.S. 617 (2023), was a case at the Supreme Court of the United States which dealt with the question of whether or not recommender systems are covered by liability exemptions under section 230 of the Communications Act of 1934, which was established by section 509 of the Telecommunications Act of 1996, for Internet service providers (ISPs) in dealing with terrorism-related content posted by users and hosted on their servers.
 The case was granted certiorari alongside another Section 230 and terrorism-related case, Twitter, Inc. v.
 Taamneh.

+In May 2023, the court ruled unanimously in Twitter that the charges against the social media companies were not permissible under antiterrorism law.
+Gonzalez was sent back to lower courts on a per curiam decision with instructions to consider the Court's decision in Twitter.

 Background

 In November 2015, a series of coordinated terrorism attacks occurred in Paris.
 At least 130 were killed by the terrorists, and the Islamic State took responsibility for the attack.

 Among those killed was a single American, 23-year-old student Nohemi Gonzalez, on an exchange program with California State University, Long Beach.
 Her family began to seek legal remedies against Google, the parent company of YouTube.
 Their suit argued that through its recommendation system that tailors content based on user profiles, YouTube led users towards recruitment videos for the Islamic State, and were partially responsible for Nohemi's death.
 Google defended itself by relying on Section 230, passed as part of the Telecommunications Act of 1996, which provides immunity from content published on an Internet service provider's platform by third-party users.
 A lower court ruled in favor of Google, and the decision was upheld by the Ninth Circuit Court of Appeals.

 In their appeal to the Supreme Court, the family focused more on the YouTube algorithm that has been tailored to deliver content believed to be of interest to the end user, arguing that while this was automatically done, it was a form of moderation that Section 230 does not fully cover.
 They wrote in their petition to the Supreme Court, "Whether Section 230 applies to these algorithm-generated recommendations is of enormous practical importance.
 Interactive computer services constantly direct such recommendations, in one form or another, at virtually every adult and child in the United States who uses social media."

-Both major U.S. political parties want the law changed, but for different reasons.
-Democrats point to concerns about the proliferation of content that is harmful to children, while Republicans are worried about conservative viewpoints being blocked on certain sites.
+Some leading figures in major U.S. political parties want the law changed, but for different reasons.
+Many Democrats point to concerns about the proliferation of content that is harmful to children, while many Republicans are worried about conservative viewpoints being blocked on certain sites.